 Contents

-• Results of your return showing if you have a tax refund, a zero balance, or a balance owing
+• The results of your return show if you have a tax refund, a zero balance, or a balance owing.

 • RRSP(Registered Retirement Savings Plan) /PRPP(Pooled Registered Pension Plan) deduction limit statement